Configuring Evergreen ILS as an authentication provider for OpenAthens

 Add the connection in OpenAthens

-2. Enter a name for the connection.
+2. In Display name, enter a name for the connection.
 You can edit this later.

-3. Enter a callback URL.
-Assuming defaults, this will be along the lines of https://<HOSTNAME>/eg/opac/sso/openathens where <HOSTNAME> is the public hostname of your Evergreen installation.
+4. Enter a Callback URL.
+Assuming defaults, this will be along the lines of https://<HOSTNAME>/eg/opac/sso/openathens, where <HOSTNAME> is the public hostname of your Evergreen installation.
 You may need to modify the path to suit your instance.

 Field